La Silla Observatory: ESO 3.6 m Telescope

 This 3.6 m Cassegrain telescope started operations in 1976 and has been constantly upgraded since, including the installation of a new secondary mirror that has kept the telescope in its place as one of the most efficient and productive engines of astronomical research.
 The telescope hosts HARPS, the High Accuracy Radial velocity Planet Searcher, the world's foremost exoplanet hunter.
 HARPS is a spectrograph with unrivalled precision and is the most successful finder of low-mass exoplanets to date.
-Since April 2008, HARPS has been the only instrument available at the 3.6 m telescope.
+Since 2022, the 3.6 m telescope has also hosted NIRPS, the Near Infra Red Planet Searcher.

 New Technology Telescope

 The ESO New Technology Telescope (NTT) is an Alt-Az, 3.58-metre Richey-Chretien telescope which pioneered the use of active optics.
 The telescope and its enclosure had a revolutionary design for optimal image quality.
 NTT saw first light in March 1989.
 The telescope chamber is ventilated by a system of flaps which optimize the air flow across the NTT optimizing the dome and mirror seeing.
 To prevent heat input to the building, all motors in the telescope are water cooled and all the electronics boxes are insulated and cooled.
 The primary mirror of the NTT is actively controlled to preserve its figure at all telescope positions.
 The secondary mirror position is also actively controlled in three directions.
 The optimized airflow, the thermal controls, and the active optics give the excellent image quality of the NTT.
-Note that the NTT has active instead of adaptive optics: it corrects the defects and deformation of the telescope and mirror, but does not correct the turbulence; it ensures that the optics is always in perfect shape.
+The NTT has active instead of adaptive optics: it corrects the defects and deformation of the telescope and mirror, but does not correct the turbulence; it ensures that the optics is always in perfect shape.
 Together with the thermal control, it allows the NTT to reach the ambient seeing, but it does not improve it.